 - (1) Nature of Action.
 A plain, concise statement of the nature of the action and defenses asserted. - (2) Jurisdiction and Venue.
 The statutory basis of jurisdiction and factual basis supporting jurisdiction and venue. - (3) Jury or Nonjury.
 Whether a party has demanded a jury of all or any of the issues and whether any other party contests trial of any issue by jury. - (4) Agreed Facts.
 A statement of all material facts that are not in dispute. - (5) Elements of Liability.
-The legal elements of each theory of liability under which relief is sought. - (6) Defense Elements.
+The legal elements of each theory of liability under which relief is sought.

+- (6) Defense Elements.
 The legal elements of each defense asserted. - (7) Relief Sought.
 The elements of monetary damage, if any, and the specific nature of any other relief sought. - (8) Legal Issues.
 A statement of disputed legal issues, including, where necessary to a reasonable understanding of the claim or defense, citations to authority. - (9) Dismissals.
 A statement of requested or proposed dismissals of parties, claims or defenses. - (10) Witnesses.
 Each party must identify in separate witness lists each witness who will be called, and each witness who may be called.
-A witness on either list must be identified by name and address and subject area of expected testimony.
-Witness lists must be in the form set forth in Form E and shall be attached as exhibits to the Proposed Final Pretrial Order. - (11) Exhibits.
+A witness on either list must be identified by name and address.
+Witness lists must be in the form set forth in Form E and shall be attached as exhibits to the proposed final pretrial order. - (11) Exhibits.
 Each party must identify in separate exhibit lists each document, photograph or other item that the party will offer as an exhibit at trial, and each document, photograph or other item that the party may offer as an exhibit at trial.
-Documents intended for impeachment or rebuttal need not be identified on either exhibit list except by reference to purpose, i.e. "impeachment" or "rebuttal."
-Exhibit lists must be in the form set forth in Form F and shall be attached as exhibits to the Proposed Final Pretrial Order.

-- (12) Discovery Documents.
-A list of specific answers to interrogatories and responses to requests for admissions that a party expects to offer at trial. - (13) Estimate of Trial Time.
+Documents intended for impeachment or rebuttal need not be identified on either exhibit list except by reference to purpose, i.e., "impeachment" or "rebuttal."
+Exhibit lists must be in the form set forth in Form F and shall be attached as exhibits to the proposed final pretrial order. - (12) Discovery Documents.
+A list of specific answers to interrogatories and responses to requests for admissions that a party expects to offer at trial. - (13) Deposition Excerpts and Summaries.
+The witness lists should reflect any designated deposition excerpts that either party intends to offer at trial, except for impeachment or rebuttal, and any party's objections to designated deposition excerpts, as well as an indication whether the parties have stipulated to the use of any deposition summary in lieu of reading a deposition transcript. - (14) Estimate of Trial Time.
 An estimate of the number of court days counsel for each party expects to be necessary for the presentation of their respective cases in chief.

 (c) Cases Under L.R.
 16.2(a) and 16.3(b).
 In cases proceeding under L.R.
 16.2(a) or 16.3(b), witness and exhibit lists must be filed and served at the time of the final pretrial conference or, where none is held, no later than seven (7) days before trial.
-Witness and exhibit lists must be in the form set forth in Appendix A.
+Witness and exhibit lists must be in the form set forth in Forms E and F.